-- Young people not considered independent must be assessed to receive the away from home rate. - Pharmaceutical Allowance may be paid (page 33). - Payment is generally made to a parent for those aged under 18 who are not independent. - Advance of Youth Allowance of up to \$500 may be payable. - Job seekers undertaking Work for the Dole (including full-time Work for the Dole and Drought Force), Green Corps activities, the Skills for Education and Employment program and Community Development Employment Project activities may be eligible for an additional supplement of \$20.80 per fortnight. - Youth Allowance recipients may be eligible to receive the Income Support Bonus (page 32).
+- Young people not considered independent must be assessed to receive the away from home rate. - Pharmaceutical Allowance may be paid (page 30). - Payment is generally made to a parent for those aged under 18 who are not independent. - Advance of Youth Allowance of up to \$500 may be payable. - Job seekers undertaking full-time Work for the Dole and certain other approved activities may be eligible for an additional supplement of \$20.80 per fortnight. - Youth Allowance recipients may be eligible to receive the Income Support Bonus (page 29).